3pillarlabs/spring-data-simpledb/README.md

     public class Company {
         private Customer customer;
     }

-    will be stored in SimpleDb as a list of attributes for each customer field: customer.name
+will be stored in SimpleDb as a list of attributes for each customer field:
+- customer.name
-    customer.age
+- customer.age
-    ...
+etc.

 A select like the following won't be a SimpleDB valid select statement and __won't be executed__: